Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 Obtaining _accurate and reliable probabilistic forecasts_ is an important component of policy formulation, risk management, resource optimization, and strategic planning with a wide range of applications from climate simulations and fluid dynamics to financial markets and epidemiology.
 Often, accurate _long-range_ probabilistic forecasts are particularly  challenging to obtain.
-When they exist, physics-based methods typically hinge on computationally expensive numerical simulations.
+When they exist, physics-based methods typically hinge on computationally expensive numerical simulations <d-cite key="bauer2015thequiet"></d-cite>.
 In contrast, data-driven methods are much more efficient and have started to have real-world impact in fields such as [global weather forecasting](https://www.ecmwf.int/en/about/media-centre/news/2023/how-ai-models-are-transforming-weather-forecasting-showcase-data).

 Generative modeling, and especially diffusion models, have shown great success in other fields such as